codeccoop/posts-bridge/docs/API.md

 #### Arguments

-1. `array $translation`: Array with the translation data: the bounded translation ID and the language code.
+1. `array $translation`: Array with the translation data.
-    - `lang`: Language code
-    - `bound`: Source post ID
-    - `post_id`: Translation  ID

 #### Example